MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ## Transition period

-All Power Automate licenses are in a transition period until Spring 2022.
-Limits on licenses are not strictly enforced during the transition period.
-Before the transition period ends, full reporting will be available in the Power Platform admin center.
-Organizations will have time to analyze their usage and purchase licenses that are appropriate before strict enforcement on license limits begins.
+All customers are in a transition period.
+That means that enforcement is not as strict and limits are higher.
+Once the transition period ends (First quarter of calendar year 2022), which will be after the full reporting is available in the Power Platform Admin Center, Organizations  will have 6 months’ time to analyze their usage and purchase licenses that are appropriate before strict enforcement on license limits begins.

 Here are a few things to be aware of during the transition period.

 1. The transition period doesn't mean that there are no daily limits.
 It means that the currently enforced limits are more generous than the stated limits to prevent potential unintended impact on your apps or flows.
 See [Power Platform requests](#transition-period) to understand both plan limits and transition period limits.
 These transition period limits are applied at the flow level.
 1. Since limits are more generous during the transition period, [stacking of user licenses isn't supported](/power-platform/admin/api-request-limits-allocations).
 If a user has multiple plans, such as a Microsoft 365 plan and a Dynamics 365 plan, the flow will use the higher plan (Dynamics 365 plan).
 1. Power Platform requests capacity add-on packs are not assignable to the users or flows during the transition period.
 However, Microsoft recommends that you purchase these add-ons to remain within your license terms and to be prepared for when the transition period ends.
-If your flows are currently being throttled, purchase add-ons and create a support ticket with the flow details and add-on details so that the support team can provide exceptions for your throttled the flows.
+If your flows are currently being throttled, purchase add-ons and create a support ticket with the flow details and add-on details so that the support team can provide exceptions for your throttled flows.
 1. Seeded license users can only use flows within the context of the app.
 See [the seeded plans](#seeded-plans) section to learn more.
 The enforcement on license limits is less strict during transition period and Microsoft recommends that you remain within your license terms to avoid any disruptions when the transition period ends.

-## License limits
+## License entitlements

 Connectors represent the app/service to which your flows connect.
 For example, OneDrive, SharePoint, Twitter, etc. are examples of services to which flows connect.
 The connectors in Power Automate are designed to *speak the language* of the apps/services to which your flows connect, as well as give Power Automate access to the account.
 Connectors are  categorized as either [standard](#standard-connectors) or [premium connectors](#premium-connectors).